TarunKanth007/AI-Study-Buddy/README.md

 An intelligent and interactive web app that helps students study smarter using **Gemini AI (Google Generative AI)**.
 This tool offers live chat with AI, flashcard generation, quiz mode, and a smart study timer — all inside a clean, dark-themed UI with theme toggle support.
+Used the API's of genai in this project.

 ---